Skip to main content

 Definition

 Planning Poker is a consensus-based estimation technique used in agile teams.
 Each team member privately selects a card representing their effort estimate (typically using the Fibonacci sequence: 1, 2, 3, 5, 8, 13, 21), then everyone reveals simultaneously.
-If estimates diverge significantly -- say one person plays a 3 and another plays a 13 -- the high and low estimators explain their reasoning, and the team re-estimates.
+If estimates diverge significantly.
+Say one person plays a 3 and another plays a 13.
+The high and low estimators explain their reasoning, and the team re-estimates.

 The simultaneous reveal is the key mechanic.
-James Grenning, who coined the term in 2002, designed it specifically to counter anchoring bias -- the tendency for the first number spoken to pull everyone else's estimate toward it.
+James Grenning, who coined the term in 2002, designed it specifically to counter anchoring bias.
+The tendency for the first number spoken to pull everyone else's estimate toward it.
 When a senior engineer says "this looks like a 3" before anyone else speaks, the junior developer who was thinking 8 often stays quiet.
 Planning Poker eliminates that dynamic entirely.

 Why It Matters for Product Managers